• Skip to primary navigation

 So she came to me expecting a meal plan.
 Eat this many calories a day.
 Don't eat fewer than this many grams of protein.
 Be a robot.
 Be a prisoner.

 Before I get torn to pieces in the comments, I'm aware that some people do need some form of structure as part of their progression toward food freedom.
 That's great!
 I by no means intend to offend anyone that has benefitted from meal plans.
 But I have to be honest when I say that 90% of the time, I don't see the need.
-(I'm not referring to "meal plans" that are simply recipes for weekly inspiration, like these.
+(I'm not referring to "meal plans" that are simply recipes for weekly inspiration.
 If it's inspiring you, it's not a problem!)

 I believe in falling in love with food again.
 In making your own choices.
 In counting colors, not calories.
 Me telling you exactly what to eat and when will not only fail to help you in the short term, it may even hurt you in the long run.
 Until you're empowered to make your own food decisions, you will not be free.
 You will not be your best self and you will surely not live your most vibrant life.